All Episodes

 That's all that's under assault everywhere you go.

-Have you seen the story all of the people who twittered, young people who had no idea that the Titanic actually happened?
+All of the people who Twittered, young people, who had no idea that the Titanic actually happened?

 They thought it was just a movie.

-Don, it's a lot of people, a lot of well figuratively young people were shocked this weekend when they found out the 100th anniversary of the they said 100th anniversary, that movie was only out 10 years ago.
+Don, it's a lot of people, a lot of, well, figuratively, young people were shocked this weekend when they found out the 100th anniversary of the, they said 100th anniversary, that movie was only out 10 years ago.

 They didn't know the Titanic actually happened.